Russia steps up bombardment of Kyiv, civilians flee Mariupol

 “We are bombed during the day and during the night,” said Svetlana Gryshchenko, whose soldier son was killed in the fighting.
 “It’s a nightmare what Russia is doing on the territory of Ukraine.”

-Associated Press writers Raf Casert in Brussels and AP journalists from around the world contributed to this report.
+Associated Press writers Lolita C. Baldor in Washington, Raf Casert in Brussels and AP journalists from around the world contributed to this report.

 Follow the AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine